The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

 {

 }

-Thus the two temperatures inferred from our variability analysis imply that the inner structure of the dust torus is governed by grain sublimation \citep[e.g.,][]{Rieke1981, Barvainis1987}.
-In the following, we will test this hypothesis by seeing if the reverberation signals show two distinct lags in the IR light curves as would be expected from the different sublimation radii for these two dust populations.
+Thus the two temperatures inferred from our variability analysis imply that the inner structure of the dust torus is governed by grain sublimation \citep[e.g.,][]{Rieke1981, Barvainis1987} and thus might have two characteristic radii.
+We will test this hypothesis by seeing if the reverberation signals show two distinct lags in the IR light curves.